Did Japan just ban tattoos?

 How widely and vigorously the Osaka precedent will be applied across Japan remains unclear.

-Yoshiyuki Kanno, spokesperson for the Health Policy Bureau of the Ministry of Health, Labor and Welfare, would not comment on whether the government would now implement a license system for tattoo artists.
+Yoshiyuki Kanno, who works for the Health Policy Bureau of the Ministry of Health, Labor and Welfare, would not comment on whether the government would now implement a license system for tattoo artists.
 But he warned that if such an idea was proposed "cultural aspects and public opinion" should be weighed against "professional opinion about hygiene and welfare."

 Masuda believes the Osaka ruling will simply drive many operators underground.
 Sugano says he has already heard reports of tattoo artists, particularly those with families to support, quitting the profession to avoid being landed with fines or jail time.